Sydney MacEwan: Australian tours

 MacEwan's 1936 tour of Australia went as far north as Townsville.

 Commencing the 1948 tour in April, MacEwan attended Saint Mary's Cathedral in Sydney.
 Before Cardinal Francis Spellman, Archbishop of New York, he celebrated a mass for peace, singing the liturgy there.
 Arriving in Australia by flying boat, he took the mail train firstly to Melbourne as part of the Centenary of the Catholic Church celebrations.
 Normally his musical public performances were limited towards charitable causes.
 The tour was with the Australian Broadcasting Commission, with six public performances and eighteen studio recitals in Sydney, Brisbane, Adelaide, Canberra, and Melbourne.
 He travelled as far as the town of Bowen, Queensland, to see North Queensland and to 'have a surf before the winter set in', delivering a benediction to a large congregation there.

 MacEwan's June to October 1951 Australian tour included concerts in Western Australia.
 Arriving by sea on the SS Oransay in mid-June, he struck down with influenza and was unable to perform in that State and also at Adelaide.
 It was considered he would be unable to fulfil any singing obligations for the ABC.
 The money of 'thousands of pounds' raised was going to build the memorial chapel at the Oban Catholic Cathedral, 'be dedicated to the Scottish and Australian soldiers who fell in the Second World War'.
 At the time his Melbourne attendance with the ABC was also the highest paid fee for a visiting singer.

-Later years
+Later life and legacy

-He was featured on the BBC's This Is Your Life programme in October 1962 and his autobiography, On the High C's, was published in 1973.
+MacEwan was featured on the BBC's This Is Your Life programme in October 1962 and his autobiography, On the High C's, was published in 1973.
+MacEwan died on 25 September 1991, aged 82.
+In Ireland, on 1 May of each year, the hymn "Bring flowers of the rarest", also known as "Queen of the May", sung by MacEwan is played over the radio.

-MacEwan died in September 1991, aged 82.
-His funeral was held in St Andrew's Cathedral, the church where he was ordained.
-He was survived by a brother.

-In Ireland on the first day of May each year, the popular hymn ‘'Bring flowers of the rarest, also known as ‘'Queen of the May, sung by MacEwan is played over the radio.